 If we could solve the data problem first, what more would an organization want from a truly flexible, extensible CDP?
 Or does it need a solution beyond a CDP?

-Today, more and more enterprises are realizing that the value of a 360 Customer View goes far beyond marketing, to also answer the needs of customer service, compliance, sales, and product teams.
+Today, more and more enterprises are realizing that the value of a single customer view goes far beyond marketing, to also answer the needs of customer service, compliance, sales, and product teams.

 No one will argue that the enterprise will continue to place ever-higher demands on customer data hubs, going far beyond CDP’s marketing-centric roots.

-Customer data hubs will need to contend with fragmented customer data—including customer transactions, interactions and master data—spread across dozens, if not hundreds of disparate enterprise systems and databases; the massive amount of data in those silos; and the need to deliver customer data in near real time to a broad variety of applications in support of many different operational use cases.
+Customer data hubs will need to contend with fragmented customer data including customer transactions, interactions and master data – spread across dozens, if not hundreds of disparate enterprise systems and databases, the massive amount of data in those silos, and the need to deliver customer data in real time to a wide variety of applications supporting a broad range of operational use cases.

-The customer data hub will serve as a single source of customer data for CRM, campaign management, data privacy, customer analytics, or any other customer data-centric application.
-By abstracting the data integration, governance, and security away from the consuming applications, the applications can focus on the value they deliver, not the complexities of enterprise data management and data integration.
-This is the true opportunity and the key to a rapid, efficient, scalable, and (yes) end-to-end customer data solution that can tame even the most fragmented data environment.
+The customer data hub serves as a single source of customer data for CRM, campaign management, data privacy, customer analytics, or any other customer data-centric application.
+By abstracting the data integration, data governance, and security away from the consuming applications, the applications can focus on the value they deliver, not the complexities of enterprise data management and data integration.
+This is the true opportunity and the key to a rapid, efficient, scalable, and (yes) end-to-end customer data solution that can tame even the most fragmented data environments.